digievostudio/dream-car-finder/work-progress.md

 ####24 August, 2016
 ->Hosted the firebase sample code to test and learn about firebase database and hosting. https://dream-car-finder-init.firebaseapp.com
-->->Skelton of webapp landing page completed.
+->Skelton of webapp landing page completed.

 ####25 August
 ->Manual parsers created a general format of car data and entered the first car (Ford Figo) data to Google Sheets.

 ####26 August, 2016
-->Testing csv to json converters since firebase only supports json format for data input
+->Testing csv to json converters since firebase only supports json format for data input.

 ####28 August 2016, Sunday
-->Basic UI design completed. <later changed the design on 1st September>
-->Came across <iframe> tag to display data from other website.
+->Basic UI design completed. (later changed the design on 1st September) ->Came across iframe tag to display data from other website.

 ####30 August 2016